 If you have applied to five universities but have no open applications or offers in your account, you might be eligible to use UCAS Extra.
-Check out our UCAS Extra blog here to find out who it’s for and how to use it.
+Check out our UCAS Extra blog: Who it’s for and how to use it?

 What is Clearing?

 Clearing matches applicants to university places that are yet to be filled.
 It’s available to anyone who has made a UCAS Undergraduate application and doesn’t hold any offers.
 We open for Clearing on Monday 6 July 2020.
 Until then, we have plenty of useful resources available to offer advice and support, allowing you to prepare for the process and to help you make the best decisions for your future.
 Find out more and download our guides for Clearing for students and parents.

 What is it like being a student here?

 You’ll enjoy a range of interactive and lively activities both inside and outside of the classroom.
 Business games, mock trials and negotiation competitions are just some of the practical exercises you’ll take part in to develop your legal skills.
 In your spare time, you can join a range of clubs and societies, sports teams and fundraising committees, or even start your own, as well as enjoying the more relaxed side of student social life.